Table of Contents

 Troubleshooting

-If the Agent does not appear to be connecting or processing templates you can view the Agent's verbose output log for detailed information.
-The log file is located in the following directory on each remotely managed host:
+If the Agent does not appear to be connecting or processing templates, you can view the Agent's verbose output log for detailed information.
+The log file is located in the following path on each remotely managed host: